progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--One cool trick for which you can use Git attributes is telling Git which files are binary (in cases it otherwise may not be able to figure out) and giving Git special instructions about how to handle those files.
 For instance, some text files may be machine generated and not diffable, whereas some binary files can be diffed — you’ll see how to tell Git which is which.-->

-Mit Hilfe der Git Attribute ist es dir möglich, Git mitzuteilen, welche Dateien binär sind (für den Fall, dass Git nicht in der Lage ist, dies selbst feszustellen) und wie Git diese behandeln soll.
+Mit Hilfe der Git Attribute ist es Dir möglich, Git mitzuteilen, welche Dateien binär sind (für den Fall, dass Git nicht in der Lage ist, dies selbst feszustellen) und wie Git diese behandeln soll.
 Es kann zum Beispiel sein, dass automatisiert, erstellte Textdateien nicht einfach verglichen werden können.
 Oder umgekehrt können manche Binärdateien leicht von einem Menschen verglichen werden.
 Ich werde jetzt aufzeigen, wie Du Git konfigurierst damit es solche Dateien unterscheiden kann.

 <!--#### Identifying Binary Files ####-->
 #### Binärdateien erkennen ####